ricochhet/SandstormServer/README.md

 - The proxy does not handle every single `mod.io` request.
 It will handle anything under the `mod.io` domain by sending a 404 (Not Found) under everything except the `/v1/me/subscribed` path.
 In which it will send the appropriate data model.
 Mod.io cdn is not handled whatsoever, so you may still see images or possibly other information despite being "offline."
 Additionally, CDN images and thumbnails are cached.
 - Due to the proxy sending a 404 (Not Found) request to most paths, the in-game mod browser and subscribed mods section will appear blank, but your mods should still be effective.

-### Sandstorm.Api.Cient
+### Sandstorm.Api
-Sandstorm.Api.Client requires a valid API key to use.
+Sandstorm.Api requires a valid API key to use.
 This can be obtained by creating an account or signing into [mod.io](https://mod.io/g), going into the bottom right, and looking for the "My account" button.
 Click "Access" and folowing the steps to create an API access token.

 *Sandstorm.Api does not assist in downloading and installing mods.
 To download and install mods, you must do so directly through [mod.io](https://mod.io/g).